 Greek tortoises (Testudo graeca) are also called "Mediterranean spur-thighed" tortoises.
 The photos below shows you why. :0) Look at those big spurs (conical tubercles) on that male golden Greek's legs.

 Greek tortoises can have one, two, or even three spurs on each back leg.
 Both males and females have leg spurs, and they are already present in baby tortoises.
-One of my adult Golden Greeks has large double spurs while the others have single spurs.
+One of my adult golden Greeks has large double spurs while the others have single spurs.

-Caution!
-The absence or presence of thigh spurs can not be relied upon as the only means of determining the species.
+However, the absence or presence of thigh spurs can not be relied upon as the only means of determining the species.
 Some Hermann's tortoises have thigh spurs, and some Greeks do not have spurs.

-Double spurs on the back leg of an adult male Golden Greek
+Double spurs on the back leg of an adult male golden Greek.

 Large, worn down spur on an adult female golden Greek.

 In golden Greek babies, tiny leg spurs are already present at hatching.

 Thigh spurs on a one-month-old golden Greek / Mesopotamian tortoise baby.

 Another golden Greek hatchling.
 This little one is only 3 days old.
 Look at those tiny thigh spurs.
 Some golden babies are very small, only 6-10 grams.
 Yes, he's not much bigger than the tip of my thumb!